m-sajid83/WT/README.md

 # WT
-for publish Marwadi University web page for Demo
+THis is demo for publish Marwadi University web page